a-jean-andreasian/Oversimplifying-Overcomplicated-Definitions-of-Simple-Things/Offtop/Scam/Clean Code.md

-# Attacking the cult: Clean Code - Pure Cult
+# Attacking the cult: Clean Code

 ----------